 - Curriculum Vitae

-- Personal statement describing professional interests, expectations from the doctoral program, and career goals (< 2 double-spaced typed pages)
+- Personal statement describing professional interests, expectations from the doctoral program, and career goals (< 2 double-spaced typed pages).
+You should consider reflecting on some of the following areas in your statement:

 - Three letters of recommendation